token4/frontend-nanodegree-arcade-game/README.md

 The Objective of the game is to guide your player up across the road and into the water.
 If you succeed, you get a win and the game resets.
 If you hit a bug, you get a loss and the game resets.

+----------HOW TO PLAY----------

+The player can be moved with the four direction keys:

+Move Left: Left Arrow
+Move Up: Up Arrow
+Move Right: Right Arrow
+Move Down: Down Arrow

 ----------CODE----------

 1) index.html: This file pulls in the various js files and image resources